AKdeBerg/AKdeBerg/README.md

 I'm a Web Developer who is passionate about learning and building stuffs.
 I am more of a team player, learning & discussing tech together is my everday ritual.
 I write blogs in dev.to and also consumes a lots of those😁

 - 🔭 I’m currently working on JavaScript stacks specially the MERN stack.
-I love C# a lot.
+By the way, I love C# a lot, my first true love.
+For DB I use SQL Server, MySQL, FireStore
 - 🌱 I’m currently learning UI/UX, Color theory, Typography and the never ending Front-end techs.

 ## Where To Find Me